zuccha/smw-code/sprites/orbinaut/README.txt

 The sprite is compatible with SA-1.

-The sprite takes 5 sprite slots, one for the orbinaut and four for the spike balls, so be mindful when using it!
+The sprite takes 5 sprite slots, 1 for the orbinaut and 4 for the spike balls, so be mindful when using it!

 --------------------------------------------------------------------------------